-When enquiring about test results, please ring between 11:00am and 3:00pm to enable us to keep our telephone lines free for urgent calls in the morning.
+When enquiring about test results, please ring from 13:00pm to enable us to keep our telephone lines free for urgent calls in the morning.

 You may be asked to ring back in a few days for the doctor to give their reply, as they may not be in surgery on that day.

 The results should be sent direct to the patient via the National Recall System, and should be received within two weeks of the test.